Safety & Education

 View the ‘Storms & Power Outages‘ brochure for additional information.

 Storms can down power lines.
-Storm-downed lines should always be considered dangerous – so stay at least 6 feet away.
+Storm-downed lines should always be considered dangerous – keep a safe distance.
 Power lines draped over highway barriers or fences can energize them for great distances.
 Don’t touch anything that’s in contact with the wire.
 If a power line falls on your car, stay in your car.
 You’re safe as long as you do.

 Never try to cut fallen wires.
 Consider every fallen wire dangerous.
 Report it to authorities or call Montana-Dakota.
 If you see a fallen power line, stay far away from it and warn others to stay away, too.
-Call your electric utility company or the local police right away.
+Call MDU or the local police right away.
 All downed power lines should be considered energized and dangerous.

 If your car comes into contact with a power line stay inside and wait for help.
 The vehicle’s rubber tires help protect you from becoming a pathway for current to flow to the ground.
 If you must leave your vehicle, open the door and leap as far away from it as possible.
 Above all, do not touch the vehicle and the ground at the same time.